-Verizon responds to AT&T's numbers, says that they're still the biggestAlex Wagner - Deputy Managing Editor, News Desk
+Verizon responds to AT&T's numbers, says that they're still the biggestAlex Wagner - Editorial Director of News and Content

 Yesterday AT&T shared their Q4 2010 financials, reporting that they added 2.8 million new customers in the final three months of the year.
 Many sites ran articles proclaiming that AT&T had dethroned Verizon as the largest carrier in the U.S., but Verizon is ready to dispute those claims.
 As you can see from the internal screenshot, Big Red says that AT&T included "other connections" in its 95.5 million total, while Verizon's 94.1 million didn't.
 With those connections, VZW says that their total is somewhere in the neighborhood of 102.2 million, which is obviously quite a bit more than AT&T.